EdisoNewtong/Vector/c/rpath_runpath_dylib/doc_from_ChatGPT/rpath-LD_LIBRARY_PATH.md

 You can use      -Wl,-rpath,**=="\$ORIGIN"==**   to indicate  the  dynamic library runtime load path  is  at the same path of the binary program path

+if the command is written in Makefile , Please use the following format :    2 $$ stand for the single '$'   by  escaple  character
+	gcc  -Wall  -o  build/main   build/main.o  -Lbuild  -lmyadd  -Wl,-rpath,"\$$ORIGIN"

 ```bash